Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 ![Image of mixer)subsystem subgraph](images/vitis_analyzer_pccfr_subgraph.PNG)

 #### pccfr_sadd1/pccfr_sadd2
-The `pccfr_sadd1` and `pccfr_sadd2` kernels are `pccfr_scaleadd_itr_window` CommsLib kernels that are responsible for scaling the PL output for the adjacent frequency components based on the metadata received from the PCCFR PL kernel.
+The `pccfr_sadd1` and `pccfr_sadd2` kernels are `pccfr_scaleadd_itr_window` CommsLib kernels that are responsible for scaling the PL output for the adjacent frequency components based on the metadata received from the PC-CFR PL kernel.

 Location: `$(COMMSLIB_ROOT)/radio/src/pccfr_scaleadd_itr_window.cc`